 • Oats

-Use of Glyphosate in Processed Foods
+Use of glyphosate in processed Foods

 Residues can be reduced by processing.
 Although processed food is expected to have low residue, removing hulls, or portions of foods can increase the concentration of residue.
 Studies found that there was residue present at detectable levels in many foods including –